By Monsi A. Serrano

 Let me remind you of a few things.

 First, with power comes responsibility, in as much as freedom is not absolute and it’s always tied up with responsibility.
-Second, the world changes and it will always do, unless it is already the end of the world.
-Point being, don’t allow the world to change what is inside you — your values, morals, attitude and culture of being a Filipino regardless of your religion.
+Second, the world changes and it will always do unless it is already the end of the world.
+Point being, don’t allow the world to change what is inside you — your values, morals, attitude, and culture of being a Filipino regardless of your religion.
 Third, keep in mind the acronym.

-CHANGE: Character, Honor, Aspiration, Nationalism, God and Environment
+CHANGE: Character, Honor, Aspiration, Nationalism, God, and Environment

 All of these will lead you to POSITIVE CHANGE

 You need a strong character that is imbued with your right mental and moral disposition in making a decision.
-Yes technologies are there to make things easier, but should we always be dependent on them?
+Yes, technologies are there to make things easier, but should we always be dependent on them?

-HONOR: The greatest honor you can keep for yourself is not to sell your honor for money, title or position or any other things.
-When you are already working, make sure that you give the honor and pride to your school, your family and your race being a Filipino by showing self-respect.
+HONOR: The greatest honor you can keep for yourself is not to sell your honor for money, title, or position or any other things.
+When you are already working, make sure that you give the honor and pride to your school, your family, and your race being a Filipino by showing self-respect.
 Don’t make other people or other races steal your dignity and honor by displaying impropriety and allowing them to trample down on you.
-The moment you do that, expect more and brazen trampling down on you will happen.
+The moment you do that, expect more, and brazen trampling down on you will happen.

 ASPIRATION: Young people like you have so many aspirations, and that is good.
 In as much as your parents and teachers aspire that you become good products of your family and school.
 Aspire for greatness, by doing the right thing in the eyes of morally principled people and in the eyes of God.

-NATIONALISTIC: Show love for your heritage, your culture and your race.
+NATIONALISTIC: Show love for your heritage, your culture, and your race.
 Down allow others to push you around.
 Take pride of being a Filipino wherever you are.
 Sadly, not everyone is doing that anymore.
-I saw some posts in Facebook especially from those who already tasted the comfort of life abroad, they forgot being Filipinos and worst, some even badmouth their own Kababayans and their country for no apparent reason.
+I saw some posts on Facebook especially from those who already tasted the comfort of life abroad, they forgot being Filipinos and worst, some even badmouth their own Kababayans and their country for no apparent reason.

 GOD: If you don’t keep in mind that there is God, you will never change.
 Because you think God is stupid and you are better than him.
 I remember the German Philosopher Friedrich Nietzsche who once said that “God is dead.”
-Sometimes, when power, or rightly said, drunk in power intoxicates us, when tend to play like a God, and when we do, you will end up doomed.
+Sometimes, when power, or rightly said, drunk in power intoxicates us, when we tend to play like a god, and when we do, you will end up doomed.
 Remember, only God can draw straight from a crooked line, and therefore, God can change everything.
 Take him out from the equation of CHANGE, you will end up being scammed in the CHANGES you are promised to achieve.

 And E is for ENVIRONMENT: Because the world changes, attitudes and values tend to change.
 But an honorable and decent person would not be allowed to be changed by the environment simply because it is the trend and it is what is being dictated.
 You want a change, make sure you all become agents of positive change.
 Because if not, then don’t even aspire for the change if this will just lead you from damnation and not salvation.

 There will be no CHANGE if you don’t change yourself, from good, to better and best.
-Knowing yourself, Being Yourself and Being Your Best Self is a good headstart for a POSITIVE CHANGE.
-Don’t change the world, CHANGE yourself and work together with those who equally share your aspiration for positive change.
-Just remember, for me there is no CHANGE if it does not lead to POSITIVE CHANGE.
+Knowing yourself, Being Yourself, and Being Your Best Self is a good headstart for a POSITIVE CHANGE.
+Don’t change the world, CHANGE yourself, and work together with those who equally share your aspiration for positive change.
+Just remember, for me, there is no CHANGE if it does not lead to POSITIVE CHANGE.